restcord/restcord/docs/_docs/Channel/Create Reaction.md

 ## Description

-Create a reaction for the message.
+Create a reaction for the message. emoji takes the form of name:id for custom guild emoji, or Unicode characters.
 This endpoint requires the &#039;READ_MESSAGE_HISTORY&#039; permission to be present on the current user.
 Additionally, if nobody else has reacted to the message using this emoji, this endpoint requires the &#039;ADD_REACTIONS&#039; permission to be present on the current user.

 ## Parameters